Joao-VictorF/Joao-VictorF/README.md

 - 💻 I'm currently working with Vue.js, Flutter, Node.js, UI Design and Coordinating some projects!!
 Yeah, I'm pretty flexible!

 - 🌱 I'm going deeper in javascript, especially Node.js and Vue.js and robust architectural solutions based on microservices and AWS technologies as Lambda, Messages queues, DDB and much more!
+I'm also really in love with Flutter!

 - 📫 How to talk to me: just send an email to freitasjoaovictor49@gmail.com or connect with me in [Linkedin](https://www.linkedin.com/in/joaovictorfreitas/)

 - ⚡ I'm self-taught and always liked to learn new things.
-I started learning English (I'm Brazilian) playing pokemon as a child (ok, I confess, I used pirated versions in emulators! 😅😅), watching movies and series, and using Duolingo!
+I started learning English (I'm Brazilian) playing pokemon as a child, watching movies and series, and using Duolingo!
 I already studied things like UI and UX design, artificial intelligence with python, some Java frameworks like Spring Boot and Flutter that's surprisingly incredible

 ---